simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-challenges-crypto-weak_rsa/index.md

 ---
 title: "HackTheBox - Challenge - Crypto - Weak RSA"
 draft: false
-description: "Solve the HTB Weak RSA Crypto, an easy challenge based on the RSA cipher."
+description: "Solve the HTB Weak RSA Crypto challenge with ease.
+Based on the RSA cipher, this easy challenge requires the use of an automated RSA attack tool like the RsaCtfTool.
+Get the flag with a simple command and expand your crypto skills with HackTheBox challenges."
-tags: ['HackTheBox', 'Challenges', 'Crypto', 'Weak RSA', 'RsaCtfTool']
+tags: ["HackTheBox", "Challenges", "Crypto", "Weak RSA", "RsaCtfTool", "HTB Weak RSA Crypto", "Easy challenge", "RSA cipher", "flag.enc", "key.pub", "OpenSSL package", "automated RSA attack tool", "python script", "RsaCtfTool", "python3", "public key", "uncipherfile", "Flag Example"]
 toc: true
 ---

 # HackTheBox - Challenge - Crypto - Weak RSA

-The HTB "Weak RSA" Crypto is an easy challenge based on the RSA cipher.
+Solve the HTB Weak RSA Crypto challenge with ease.
+Based on the RSA cipher, this easy challenge requires the use of an automated RSA attack tool like the RsaCtfTool.
+Get the flag with a simple command and expand your crypto skills with HackTheBox challenges.

 ## Provided Files: